Guide To Singapore Double Tax Treaties

 A Singapore tax resident company can enjoy tax exemption on its foreign-sourced dividends, foreign branch profits, and foreign-sourced service income that is remitted into Singapore if the following conditions are met:

 - The highest corporate tax rate (headline tax rate) of the foreign country from which the income was received is at least 15% and

 - The foreign income had been subjected to tax in the foreign country from which they were received.
 The rate at which the foreign income was taxed can be different from the headline tax rate.

-Furthermore, tax exemption will be granted to all foreign sourced income earned/accrued outside Singapore on or before 21 January 2009 to resident non-individuals and resident partners of partnerships in Singapore, and received in Singapore during the period from 22 January 2009 to 21 January 2010.
+Furthermore, tax exemption will be granted to all foreign sourced income earned/accrued outside Singapore to resident non-individuals and resident partners of partnerships in Singapore.

 To enjoy the tax exemption on the specified foreign income, you need not submit documents (such as dividend vouchers, notices of assessment issued by the relevant foreign jurisdiction etc) with your income tax returns to substantiate that their specified foreign income qualifies for the exemption.
 Instead you only need to declare in the appropriate section of your income tax returns that your specified foreign income qualifies for the tax exemption and furnish the following particulars:

 - Nature and amount of income (i.e. foreign-sourced dividend, foreign branch profits or foreign-sourced service income)

 - Country from which the income is received